cynefin-community/awesome-cynefin/README.md

 ## Workshops

+- [Cynefin Lego Game](https://www.agile42.com/en/cynefin-lego-game/) - A game to let you experience four of the five domains of the Cynefin framework.
+April 29, 2020.
 - [Cynefin simulation](https://dandypeople.com/blog/cynefin-simulation-create-aha-feeling-20-min-plan-deliver-complex-situations/) - Create aha feeling in 20 minutes on how to plan and deliver in complex situations.
 May 2, 2017.

 ## Meetups